whitewater-guide/whitewater-guide/README.md

 They are managed via `docker-machine`.
 The machine names must be `ww-local`/`ww-staging`/`ww-production`, scripts use these names.

 Docker images for stack services are tagged with version numbers from package.json.
 They are automatically built when `lerna publish` is run.
-This is done using `postpublish:global` in every service's package.json file.
+This is done using combination of `preversion` and `postpublish` hook in root package.
-`postpublish:global` is run on root-level `postpublish` hook.
-This is because simple `postpublish` hook won't run for private packages, and `postversion` hook will fail to build correct images when some common dependencies are bumped together and are not on npm yet.
+Such combination is required becuase `publish` hooks do not run inside private packages, so `preversion` is used to obtain list of packages to publish.
 Private AWS container registry is used to publish docker images and then to pull them onto docker-machines.

 ## Git hooks